saftacatalinmihai/blog-hugo/content/posts/cuprite.md

 Ruby on Rails is already known to be the best web framework for developer happiness.
 I don't want to reinvent the developer experience, but wanted to see how close I could get to the Ruby version using the C programming language.

+To do this I wanted to replicate the experience of following the [ruby getting started tutorial](https://guides.rubyonrails.org/getting_started.html) and try to keep the code as similar as possible with the ruby one.

 TODO:

 - Acknowledge an already existing cuprite project in Ruby
-- Facil.IO - alreay used as a ruby server
+- Facil.IO - already used as a ruby server
 - talk about the coincidence from the 2 above of finding links to ruby in choices made, before knowing about them.
-- adress #no-build.
+- address #no-build.
 - c is fast - perf test ab show
 - How to use:
   - model generation (using ruby)